Aliases for CETP Gene

 GeneCards Summary for CETP Gene

-CETP (Cholesteryl Ester Transfer Protein, Plasma) is a Protein Coding gene.
-Diseases associated with CETP include hyperalphalipoproteinemia and cetp-related hyperalphalipoproteinemia.
-Among its related pathways are Metabolism and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
-GO annotations related to this gene include lipid binding and lipid transporter activity.
+CETP (Cholesteryl Ester Transfer Protein) is a Protein Coding gene.
+Diseases associated with CETP include Hyperalphalipoproteinemia 1 and Aortic Atherosclerosis.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include lipid binding and lipid transporter activity.

 UniProtKB/Swiss-Prot for CETP Gene